kiniry/Mobius/src/escjava/trunk/ESCTools/slides/ASE2007MiniTutorial/README.txt

 This directory contains materials for the mini-tutorial by Gary T. Leavens (with help from Joseph R. Kiniry and Erik Poll) given at ASE 2007.

 The time available for this was 1.5 hours.
+This turned out to be too long, and I shortened the material in the specification inheritance and behavioral subtyping part dynamically.

 To make the tutorial PDF files (for presentation, etc.), use the Makefile.